Car Insurance Mileage Verification: What Happens If You Lie?

 • OBD-II Plug-In Devices — Connect to your car's diagnostic port (standard on all vehicles made after 1996) and transmit data wirelessly

-• Integrated Vehicle Systems — Some newer vehicles transmit data directly from the manufacturer to your insurer
+• Connected Car / Integrated Systems — Newer vehicles transmit data directly from the manufacturer to your insurer, enabling tamper-proof, on-demand verification

-Safe, low-mileage drivers can earn discounts of up to 40% through these programs.
+Safe, low-mileage drivers can earn discounts ranging from 20% to 40% through these programs.
 However, it's worth noting that behavior tracking (hard braking, late-night driving, speeding) also factors into your score — not just mileage.
+With Progressive Snapshot, unsafe driving can actually increase your premium, so it's important to understand the program terms before enrolling.

 Top UBI and Pay-Per-Mile Programs in 2026